sapientsaphead/PROJECT-SewOrganized/README.md

 * Inventory
 	* Groups: Patterns, Books & Magazines, Fabrics
 	* Save these as collections in the database
-* Meetup API
-	* Suggest Meetups related to sewing that are nearby based on profile zipcode

 #### Phase II